pbx/school-base/README.md

 To understand the code, read the doctests.
 I haven't worked on it in many years, I found them informative myself!

-_Note: This is a legacy system.
-Porting to modern Django shouldn't be too laborious, but if you want to try it out as-is you'll need [Django 0.97](https://github.com/django/django/tree/babfe78494028415b0e5f74ec2ca9b66506e8d34).
-Retro!_
+_Note: This is a legacy system that was actively developed from 2006 to 2010.
+Released as open source in 2016.
+Porting to modern Django shouldn't be too laborious, but if you want to try it out as-is, expect some rough edges.
+Uses [Django 0.97](https://github.com/django/django/tree/babfe78494028415b0e5f74ec2ca9b66506e8d34) &mdash; retro!_